dotnet/runtime/docs/design/features/readytorun-elf-support-roadmap.md

   for a hard-coded ELF file used as a resource by the test.

-  An interesting observation is that most ELF header structures have paraller 32-bit and 64-bit variants.
+  An interesting observation is that most ELF header structures have parallel 32-bit and 64-bit variants.
 It might be useful to logically unify them by internally using longs and just have virtual de-serializers that would have something like ReadNativeInt representing 32-bit or 64-bit integer based on the bitness.